DorHarizi/Cpp_Assigments2/READMe.md

 ## 2. [Graphs&Algorithms](./CPP_EX2_24)

 In this project, I expanded the `Graph` class to include operator overloads, allowing arithmetic and logical operations directly on graph objects represented by an adjacency matrix.
-This enhancement includes operator overloads for addition, subtraction, and comparison of graphs, as well as operations that manipulate graph data, such as incrementing or scaling the adjacency matrix.
-This approach not only simplifies code that works with graphs but also integrates mathematical concepts typically associated with matrices in linear algebra.

 - **Key Features:**
   - **Operator Overloads:** Implements arithmetic operations for adding and subtracting graphs, comparisons to evaluate graph equality or size, and scalar operations to adjust graph weights.